5 ways to reinvent your garage

 - Toughen up your walls

 No matter what you want to do with your garage, first make sure your walls can stand up to real life.
 There’s probably no space in the house more susceptible to scratches, scuffs and accidental holes than the garage — so pick your walls accordingly.
 Look for PURPLE Hi-Impact XP made by National Gypsum for extra wear and tear to resist everything from car doors opened too close to the wall to the hockey sticks swung a little too hard.
 This drywall is embedded with fiberglass mesh to make it impact and penetration resistant — and like all PURPLE drywall, it resists moisture, mold and mildew.
+Apart from the walls, a new garage door installation can help upgrade the security and curb appeal of your garage.

 - Make your garage your hideaway